spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 2. Navigate to the **Main Menu** and click on **Clusters**.

-3. Click on the cluster you want to enable scheduled patching for to view cluster details.
+3. Click on the cluster for which you want to enable scheduled patching to view its details.

 4. In the upper-right corner, click on **Settings** and select **Cluster settings**.
 And then, click on the **Machine Management** tab.

-5. Select a patching schedule in the **OS Patching Schedule** field and check **Reboot if required**.
+5. Select a patching schedule in the **OS Patching Schedule** field, and then select the **Reboot if required** checkbox.

    The **Reboot if required** option allows your nodes to reboot if an OS patch requires a reboot.
-If you do not check this option, your node will not be able to reboot even if a patch requires it and the respective patch may not succeed.
+If you do not select this option, your node will not be able to reboot even if a patch requires it and the respective patch may not succeed.